 Like other durable metals, cobalt can be quite difficult to resize, meaning you’ll want to be sure of your ring size before ordering a cobalt wedding band.

 These characteristics make cobalt an attractive alternative to white gold for people interested in a durable, affordable wedding band.
-For example, this 6mm cobalt chrome men’s wedding band only costs $160, whereas this similar ring in 14K white gold costs $675.
+For example, this 6mm cobalt chrome men’s wedding band from James Allen only costs $160, whereas this similar ring in 14K white gold from Blue Nile costs $820.

 Because everyone has unique needs and tastes, there’s no “best” metal for everyone’s wedding ring.
 To get the best ring for you and your partner, choose a metal with qualities that match your needs and lifestyle, all while avoiding disadvantages that could get in your way.